 Bridgeport Generation Now is a movement!

-…working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
-We promote the quality of life in our communities, through both political and non-political processes.
+… a fancy way of saying that we work to make a positive difference in the civic life of our Bridgeport communities – and we develop the combination of knowledge, skills, values and motivation to make that difference.
+We promote the quality of life in Bridgeport, through both political and non-political processes.

-We see ourselves as members of a larger social fabric and therefore consider social problems to be at least partly our own.
-We are willing to see the moral and civic dimensions of issues, to make and justify informed moral and civic judgments, and to take action when appropriate.
+As Bridgeport residents and neighbors, we see Bridgeport’s social problems to be at least partly our own.
+We are willing to see the moral and civic dimensions of the issues, to make and justify informed moral and civic judgments, and to take action when necessary!

 Excerpts from Civic Responsibility and Higher Education, edited by Thomas Ehrlich, published by Oryx Press, 2000.